 On a more personal note, Ms. Lazear is a third-generation Oakland native, whose family has long-standing ties with judicial history.
 As a result of her grandfather’s close working relationship with local law enforcement, Supreme Court Chief Justice Earl Warren often dined with the family, and she was exposed early in life to colorful stories of justice, politics, and governance.
 A devoted patron of the arts, Ms. Lazear has served on several not-for-profit boards.
 She is a past-President of the Board of Directors for Alameda Civic Light Opera, whose LIFTTS internship program provided experience in the practical and technical theater arts for at-risk high school students.
 Many of these students have come back to recount how their time with ACLO provided a positive impact.
 Ms. Lazear is also an award-winning theatrical costume designer, having worked with various Regional Theaters in the Bay Area for over twenty years.
 She is the author of the popular online food magazine East Bay Food Scene, which is dedicated to spotlighting the resurgence of Oakland as a destination spot for a great fine-dining experience.
 Ms. Lazear is married to Arthur Lazear, and the couple has two children.

-Blake Morrow was born in a small town in Tennessee growing up in a family whose members were lawyers, judges, sheriffs, and correctional officers.
+Matthew Morrow was born in a small town in Tennessee growing up in a family whose members were lawyers, judges, sheriffs, and correctional officers.
 The other half were caretakers in his family’s business, a mortuary founded in 1949 to serve the community in their times of deepest need.
-By the time he was 8 years old, Blake developed a passion for law and justice from spending summer days in the county’s historic courthouse, watching his uncle preside over every day matters and by taking home federal reporters and reading them like they were a novel.
+By the time he was 8 years old, Matthew developed a passion for law and justice from spending summer days in the county’s historic courthouse, watching his uncle preside over every day matters and by taking home federal reporters and reading them like they were a novel.
 In his eyes they were a novel, one that shed light into the working of our judicial system and the impact these decisions had on each of our daily lives.